534ttl3/.scraps/scrap_notes.md

 - python: using a star import is considered a bad design.
 Only use things that are really needed, if you find yourself doing a lot of repetitive importing work, then consider restructuring your program

+Do 13.
+Sep 13:07:56 CEST 2018

+- show/copy/edit the current path in nautilus: [Ctrl]+[l]

+- tip: inkscape can do basic image annotating/highlighting/cropping very well